It’s a bit stomach-turning when you think about the germs, viruses, grime, and other crud covering our devices.

 Avoid metal or wire brushes.
 You’ll also want to skip chemical detergents.
 Plain water should be more than enough for the cord and body of your headphones or earbuds.

 Ransomware hackers recently hit a hospital, and everything from the cardiac machines to IV pumps stopped working.
 Doctors and nurses had to use pen and paper.
 There were no electronic patient records.
-But what happened when the hackers found out it was a hospital will undoubtedly surprise you.
+But what happened when the hackers discovered it was a hospital will undoubtedly surprise you.

 Listen to the podcast here or wherever you get your podcasts.
 Just search for my last name, “Komando.”